 Target Date Funds Pros and Cons

 → Get a complete portfolio in a single fund.
 By electing one target date fund, you have a straightforward approach to a sophisticated problem: how to invest successfully for retirement, whether in an individual retirement account (IRA), 401k, or other eligible retirement account.
-No matter the account type, be sure to take advantage of the 2019 retirement plan limits.
+No matter the account type, be sure to take advantage of retirement plan limits.

 → Professionally-managed asset mix.
 Each target date fund has a manager who gradually shifts each fund’s asset allocation to a lower stock mix and more fixed income investments over time.
 This happens to make the investment portfolio more conservative the closer you get to retirement.

 → Automatic rebalancing.
 Because managers oversee these funds, they make sure to maintain the current target asset mix.
 This frees you from the hassle of worrying about ongoing rebalancing on a quarterly, semi-annual or annual basis.
 Essentially, the funds operate on a schedule laid out in the prospectus.

 → Low costs.
 Depending on your target date fund company, your costs can fall on the lower side than managing the assets yourself.
-For example, Vanguard offers expense ratios 81% below the industry average.
+For example, Vanguard offers expense ratios 83% below the industry average.
 When you pay less for your target date funds, this keeps more money for you and shows you just how to save money toward your retirement goals.

-Personally, my wife and I use Betterment for our IRA funds and have a glide path set which will transition our assets from primarily stock-based to fixed income as we age.
-I aim to use the “through” target date fund methodology because my wife and I will want more exposure to equities in the long-term than fixed income.
+If we choose to use target date retirement funds, we will aim to use the “through” target date fund methodology because my wife and I will want more exposure to equities in the long-term than fixed income.

 In the later years, we will want more money to transition to fixed income as we retire completely and have need for income as opposed to capital appreciation.

 If an employee never logs into the account once after being hired, these investments are deemed more suitable than purely company stock or equity mutual funds.

-For example, defaulting a 22-year old employee into an S&P 500 index fund is suitable, whereas a new 60-year old employee likely would not make the same decision.
+For example, defaulting a 22-year old employee into an total market fund like VTI or VTSAX is suitable, whereas a new 60-year old employee likely would not make the same decision.